corrode/corrode.github.io/content/blog/named-arguments-at-home/index.md

 );
 ```

-Yes, the Rust version is more noisy, but it also detects when we misspell `status`, it's impossible to pass a string where the status code goes, and straightforward to list every supported option.
+Yes, the Rust version is noisier, but it also detects when we misspell `status`.
+It's impossible to pass a string where the status code goes, and it's straightforward to list every supported option.

 I don't think Rust should optimize for making the syntax as dense as possible.
 Instead, if a set of options is common enough to deserve convenient syntax, it is probably common enough to justify a type.